sindresorhus/sindresorhus.github.com/source/content/apps/pure-paste.md

 The solution is to either:
 1. Exclude the Office apps in the Pure Paste settings.
 1. Turn off “Automatically Clear Formatting” and instead set a keyboard shortcut in the settings.
 That way the clipboard stays unmodified until you use the keyboard shortcut to clear & paste.

+#### Tables are not preserved when I copy-paste in Word {#word-tables}

+There is no way to preserve tables while clearing formatting of their cell contents.
+Different apps have different ways to represent tables on the clipboard.
+When you need to preserve a table, just temporarily disable Pure Paste.
+See the “Automatic clear formatting” setting on how to skip format clearing once.
+You can also right-click the menu bar icon to enable/disable automatic format clearing.
+Or set a global keyboard shortcut.

 #### The app does not clear formatting when copy-pasting an image inside Google Docs